azsk/DevOpsKit/CONTRIBUTING.md

 #### Writing Good Bug Reports

  Try giving appropriate title to the issue for others facing similar issue to identify it.
 File a single issue per problem and a feature request.
-Do not add multiple bugs under same issue as the bugs may look similar but their root cause might be different.We have created an [issue template] to make sure that you follow the below described best practices while creating an issue
+Do not add multiple bugs under same issue as the bugs may look similar but their root cause might be different.We have created an [issue template] to make sure that you follow the below described best practices while creating an issue:

 ##### Best Practices
 	• Always try to specify for which version you faced the issue
-	• Steps to reproduce the issue
+	• Steps to reproduce the issue like the commands you ran, parameters you passed when you encountered this issue
-	• Modules that were present in the session while you ran the command
+	• Modules that were present in the powershell session while you ran the command
 	• Output

 #### Contributing Fixes